timabek/rsschool-cv/cv.md

 ## About me
 - The things that I like the most is coding or creating something spetial for people.
 I also know to make design.
 I have worked hard to get here.
+You know this a great thing to make something and it's give me joy.

 ___
 ## Contacts